Ivan Pope: Cybercafe

 Pope was asked to curate an internet component for an arts symposium held at the Institute of Contemporary Arts in London in March 1994.
-Inspired by reports of a cafe with bulletin board access in the US, he coined the term cybercafe for a weekend in the ICA theatre as part of an event called "Towards the Aesthetics of the Future", Placing internet access Apple Macs on the cafe style tables, Pope created an internet cafe concept.
+Inspired by reports of a cafe with bulletin board access in the US, he coined the term cybercafe for a weekend in the ICA theatre as part of an art event called "Towards the Aesthetics of the Future".
+Placing internet access Apple Macs on the cafe style tables, Pope originated the concept of a internet cafe, although earlier internet-enabled cafés had existed.

 Pope and internet artist Heath Bunting planned to open London's first cybercafe in 1994, although were beaten to it by Cyberia.

 With Steve Bowbrick, Pope founded Webmedia, an early web development company whose first offices were in the basement of Cyberia.
 The aim of Webmedia was to professionalise the design and build of web sites, a process that did not exist at that time.
 Webmedia grew fast over the next two years, gaining early web accounts from the likes of Lloyds Bank and Lufthansa.

 Netnames and Nominet

 While managing this fast growing company and working with the nascent web industry, Pope stumbled across domain name registration and founded NetNames in 1995 to handle global name registrations for companies and individuals.
 In 1996 Pope objected to the uncontrolled way in which Nominet began registering UK domain names for an annual fee.

 At the time there were no specialist domain name companies and NetNames quickly gained a reputation for specialist knowledge in what became an explosive space.

 In 1997 Pope separated NetNames from Webmedia, and in 2000 Pope sold NetNames to Netbenefit NBT, then a LSE listed UK company.
 He joined the board of Netbenefit and was briefly chair, before leaving in 2001.

-By the end of the nineties Pope had been instrumental in the formation of a UK namespace organisation, Nominet UK, a non-profit that still manages the .uk namespace.
+By the end of the nineties Pope had been instrumental in the formation of a UK namespace organisation, Nominet UK, a not-for-profit that still manages the .uk namespace.